burntham/NetAss/Readme-client.txt

 	Optionally, run 'make compileClient' to compile
 	the client can then be executed as: java -cp .:clibs/*:./ ClientTest.java <optional args>
 	Optional args can be used to speccify the server address (when left blank, client automatically connects to nightmare)

+Use:
+	Users interact with the client via text input box at the bottom of the window - with the following commands: login <username> <password>
+			:logs the user in
+		upload <textfilename>
+			:uploads a specified files data to the server clear
+			:clears the window
+		get logs
+			:Prints the server log
+		get id
+			:Returns the id of the clients group (10) get id all
+			:Returns the ids of all the groups that have sent data to the server get <group id>
+			:Returns aggregate data for specified group
+		get <group id> raw <data_type>
+			:Draws a linegraph of the groups raw data. get all
+			:Prints all groups aggregate data
+		get all raw <data_type>
+			:Draws a line graph representing all the groups data (colour coded by group) graph <stat_type> <data_type>
+			:Draws a bar chart allowing for the comparison of the 3 groups' data

+	<data_type> can be any either:
+		light
+		temp

+	<stat_type> can be any of the following:
+		mean, median, mode, variance, std
+		std is for standard deviation

 FileList: